ShaunCurtis/Blazr.Clean/Data.md

 }
 ```

-Thee are comments in the code.

-1. As this is a test data broker the test data is added in the new method.  `WeatherForecastData` generates the teat data.
+1. As this is a test data broker the test data is added in the new method.
+The static class `WeatherForecastData` generates the test data.

-2. Each method creates a `DbContext` from the `IDbContextFactory` for the duration of the method.
+2. `DbContexts` are created (and disposed) for each method.
+Their lifecycles are controlled by the  `IDbContextFactory`.
+We are living in an async world: there may be more than one act at any one time.

-3. The CUD methods pass the new/updated record to the DbContext and let EF do the magic of finding the right DbSet and record and updating iit/adding it to the database.
+3. The CUD (Create/Update/Delete) methods pass the new/updated record to the DbContext and let EF do it's magic finding the right DbSet and record and updating/adding/deleting it to the database.

 4. The Read/List methods accept a generic `TRecord` which they use through the `Set` method on the `DbContext` to obtain the correct `IQueryable` collection.